A first view on the density of 5-planar graphs: Introduction

 \section{Introduction}

-In a drawing $\Gamma$ of a graph $G$, the vertices of $G$ are injectively mapped to points in the plane while the edges of $G$ are mapped to Jordan arcs that connect the corresponding points\footnote{Refer to Section~\ref{sec:preliminaries} for a complete description.}.
+In a drawing $\Gamma$ of a graph $G$, the vertices of $G$ are injectively mapped to points in the plane while the edges of $G$ are represented by Jordan arcs that connect the corresponding points\footnote{Refer to Section~\ref{sec:preliminaries} for a complete description.}.
 The most prominent class of drawings are \emph{planar} drawings in which no two Jordan arcs intersect.
 The question whether a graph $G$ admits a planar drawing can be answered both combinatorially by identifying forbidden minors~\cite{Kuratowski1930,Wagner1937} or algorithmically (in linear time)~\cite{Boyer2004,Hopcroft1974}.
-By rearranging Euler's Formula, one obtains a negative answer to the previous question immediately as soon as an $n$-vertex graph has more than $3n-6$ edges.
-Inspired by cognitive experiments concerning the readability of graph drawings~\cite{Mutzel2001,Purchase2000}, the research area of \emph{beyond planarity} emerged in order to categorize the vast landscape of non-planar drawings.
-A beyond planar class is usually defined in terms of forbidden crossing configurations imposed on the drawing.
+By rearranging Euler's Formula, one obtains a negative answer as soon as an $n$-vertex graph has more than $3n-6$ edges.
+Inspired by cognitive experiments concerning the readability of graph drawings~\cite{Mutzel2001,Purchase2000}, the research area of \emph{beyond planarity} emerged in order to categorize the landscape of non-planar drawings.
+A beyond planar class is usually defined in terms of forbidden crossing configurations for the drawing.
 One of the most important beyond planarity classes is the family of $k$-planar graphs.
 A graph is $k$-planar if it admits a drawing where no edge is crossed more than $k$ times.
-Note that this extends the class of ($0$-)planar graphs quite naturally.
+This extends the class of ($0$-)planar graphs quite naturally.
 Unfortunately, for $k>0$, the class of $k$-planar graphs is neither minor-closed~\cite{DBLP:journals/siamdm/DujmovicEW17} nor does it admit efficient recognition algorithms~\cite{Urschel2021}.
-Hence, a lot of research was devoted to obtain bounds on the maximum \emph{edge density}, i.e., the maximum number of edges an $n$-vertex graph can have in this class.
+Hence, a lot of research was devoted to obtaining bounds on the maximum \emph{edge density}, i.e., the maximum number of edges an $n$-vertex graph can have in this class.
 The current best upper bounds for $1\leq k\leq 4$ are $4n-8$~\cite{von1983bemerkungen}, $5n-10$~\cite{DBLP:journals/combinatorica/PachT97}, $5.5n-11$~\cite{Pach2006} and $6n-12$~\cite{DBLP:journals/comgeo/Ackerman19}, respectively.
-The class of graphs which achieve the corresponding density bound are called \emph{optimal} $k$-planar graphs.
-While for $k\leq2$, there exist both characterizations~\cite{char1plane,char23plane} as well as efficient recognition algorithms~\cite{test1plane,test2plane} for optimal graphs, the results get sparse for increasing $k$ due to the complexity of the classes.
-For $k=3$ there still exists a characterization~\cite{char23plane}, while there is only the work of \cite{DBLP:journals/comgeo/Ackerman19} regarding $4$-planar graphs or higher.
+The class of graphs which achieve the corresponding bound are called \emph{optimal} $k$-planar graphs.
+While for $k\leq2$, there exist both characterizations~\cite{char23plane, DBLP:journals/algorithmica/GrigorievB07} as well as efficient recognition algorithms~\cite{test1plane,test2plane} for optimal graphs, the results get sparse for increasing $k$.
+For $k=3$ there still exists a characterization~\cite{char23plane}, while for $k \geq 4$, there is only the pioneering work of Ackerman on the density of 4-planar graphs using carefully refined discharging techniques \cite{DBLP:journals/comgeo/Ackerman19}.